hjpvue/cpisync/JS.md

 Should probably download and build it automatically from the Node build script?
 We can run cmake first and see if it flies, maybe it'll find the system libntl-dev and libcppunit-dev and libgmp-dev or other such versions.
 If the preliminary build fails, we can fall back to downloading the dependencies and pointing cmake at them.

+we are porting to dll and then calling node native